tschinz/swift_cheat_sheet/source/04_controlflow.md

 5. Controller sets `self` as the `delegate` of the View by setting the property in 2. above
 6. Implement the `protocol` in the Controller

-The View is now hooked up to the Controller and knows nothing
+The View is now hooked up to the Controller and knows nothing.
+It can remain generic and reusable

 ```swift

 ```